OmerMalach/A-star-heuristic-search/README.md

 This repo serves as an implementation for coding a **Multi-Agent Pathfinding A:star: algorithm**(Heuristic Search) from scratch in Python using just networkx.

-Assignment instructions can be found in ex1.pdf
+Assignment instructions can be found in ex1.pdf -> A Board of Trouble